 25 Aug Find Your Ohmmm at Home

-where to buy phenergan with codeine Ready to make a change in your life?
+Ready to make a change in your life?
 This is the final article in our three-part series on how your home can help (or hinder) your personal goals.
 We’ve talked about how your kitchen can help you make healthier food choices and then shared six simple steps for designing a home gym that inspires you to get moving.
 Now let’s nurture your mind by creating a space to clear your head through meditation and other relaxation techniques, like tai chi and yoga.Designed by Lisa Brown Malveaux & Photography by Renata Grzan

 Step 2) For your larger surroundings, consider soft lighting or sitting in front of a window with a window treatment that allows for light that isn’t overpowering or distracting.
 If you have the ability to look outdoors toward woods or an open field, that can open your mind as well.
 For the color of the room, select colors from nature, like soft grassy greens, ocean blues and soothing pale beiges the color of sand.